holdennguyen/cicd-pipeline-java-webapp/README.md

 Click `Apply` and `Save`

-> When running the pipeline, the Jenkins server will clone your git repository to the workspace path on the agent machine which runs the pipeline.
-In this case, the workspace path will be `/var/lib/jenkins/workspace/[Job name]` on Jenkins server EC2.
+> When running the pipeline, the Jenkins will clone your git repository to the workspace path on the agent machine which runs the pipeline.
+In this case, the workspace path will be `/var/lib/jenkins/workspace/[Job name]` on Jenkins server EC2 instance.

 ### Explain Jenkinsfile